i18nexus/next-i18n-router/README.md

 # Usage with popular i18n libraries

-## react-i18next

-The maintainers of `i18next` recommend using `react-i18next` with the App Router instead of `next-i18next`.
-The popular `next-i18next` library is built specifically for the Pages Router.
-This means that if you are currently migrating from the Pages Router and use `next-i18next`, you will need to refactor to use `react-i18next`.

-For a full walkthrough on setting up `react-i18next` with `next-i18n-router` (plus Google Translate/DeepL integration), see [this tutorial](https://i18nexus.com/tutorials/nextjs/react-i18next).

-You can also find an example project [here](https://github.com/i18nexus/next-i18n-router/tree/main/examples/i18next-example).

 ## react-intl

 The `react-intl` library works great with the App Router.
 But it does require a litte extra configuration for usage in Server Components.